About Colostrum Nature’s Perfect Food for Infants and Adults

 The function of these immunoglobulins (antibodies) is as follows:

-IgG — predominant immunoglobulin in bovine milk colostrum; primary function is to identify and help destroy invading pathogenic microbes.
+IgG — predominant immunoglobulin in bovine milk colostrum.

-IgA — predominant immunoglobulin in human milk and colostrum; primary role is as first line of defense, protects mucosal surfaces and prevents the attachment of pathogens to them.
+IgA — predominant immunoglobulin in human milk and colostrum; primary role is as first line of defense, protects mucosal surfaces.

-IgM — primary role is “first to fight;” enhances phagocytosis by destroying invading pathogens.
+IgM — primary role is “first to fight;” enhances phagocytosis.

 Laboratory analyses of both immune and growth factors from bovine colostrum indicate that they are identical to those found in human colostrum except for the fact that the levels of these factors are significantly higher in the bovine version.
 Bovine colostrum is actually 40 times richer in immune factors than human colostrum.
 For example, human colostrum contains 2% of IgG (immunoglobulin G) while cow colostrum contains 86% of IgG, the most important of the immunoglobulins found in the body.